crypticwisdom/spark-tutorial-with-pyspark/docs/2-guide-to-spark.md

 - **Production:** Kubernetes for scalable deployments.

 ## 🏗 **Apache Spark Architecture Explained**
+> Driver and Executors are processes that run on JVM.
 Apache Spark follows a **driver-executor** architecture managed by a **cluster manager** (like YARN or Kubernetes).
 The main components are:

 ---